1amageek/SwiftWhisper/README.md

 # 🎙️ Whisper.swift

-Whisper.swift is a Swift class that utilizes WhisperKit for speech recognition and transcription.
+Whisper.swift is a Swift class that leverages WhisperKit for speech recognition and transcription.
 This class provides functionality for real-time audio input processing, model management, and transcription setting adjustments. ✨

 ## 🌟 Key Features